GLOBAL ECONOMY-Manufacturing slump eases as world emerges from pandemic

 In China, factory activity grew at a faster clip in June after the world's second-largest economy lifted coronavirus lockdown measures, the Caixin/Markit PMI showed.

-Manufacturing activity also expanded in Vietnam and Malaysia, pointing to a slow but steady recovery ahead.

-India's manufacturing activity contracted for a third straight month in June but at a much slower pace, as both output and new orders shrank at softer rates.
+Manufacturing activity also expanded in Vietnam and Malaysia, pointing to a slow but steady recovery ahead, while India's manufacturing activity contracted for a third straight month in June but at a much slower pace.

-Similarly, the export powerhouses of Japan and South Korea continued to see manufacturing activity decline, albeit at a softer pace.
+Similarly, the export powerhouses of Japan and South Korea also saw manufacturing activity decline at a softer pace.

 While China's export orders shrank at a slower pace, its employment contraction worsened, the PMI showed, underscoring the fragile recovery.